 Additional Information for the Dental Hygiene Programs

-Upon provisional acceptance into the dental hygiene program, all students must provide an acceptable criminal background check and provide documentation of required immunizations, as well as varicella vaccine series and/or a positive quantitative titer, hepatitis B series (three shots) and a positive quantitative titer, and the two-step tuberculosis skin test (TST).
-The two skin tests must be taken within a 12-month period.
+Upon provisional acceptance into the dental hygiene program, all students must provide an acceptable criminal background check and provide documentation of required immunizations, as well as varicella vaccination series (two shots) or a positive quantitative titer; Hepatitis B vaccination series (three shots) and a positive Hepatitis B antibody (HBsAb) quantitative titer; and the Two-Step Tuberculosis Skin Test (TST) or a QuantiFERON-TB Gold blood test.
 Specific information is provided in the School of Dentistry Academic Catalog.

-One of the consequences of the delivery of health care is the possibility of contracting infectious disease such as tuberculosis, hepatitis, herpes, or HIV.
-To minimize this risk, the UNC School of Dentistry has adopted an infectious control policy that requires wearing a clinical overgarment, protective safety eyewear, disposable gloves, and a mask when oral examinations and dental hygiene services are being provided.
+One of the consequences of the delivery of health care is the possibility of contracting infectious disease such as tuberculosis, hepatitis, herpes, or HIV or herpes.
+To minimize this risk, the UNC School of Dentistry has adopted an Infection Control Policy that requires the wearing of a clinical overgarment, disposable gloves, a mask and protective safety eye covering when oral examinations and dental hygiene services are being performed.